 - Do you get frustrated if you are made to do too many things at once?

 - Do you avoid watching violence on TV or in films?

 - Do you become uncomfortable when a lot is going on around you?

 - Do you avoid upsetting or overwhelming situations?

-Here are 14 questions used to decide if you are an Empath:
+Now, let’s look at questions to help determine if you are an Empath:

 - Do you become overwhelmed when you walk into busy places?

 - Do some people make you feel inexplicably uncomfortable, finding you stumble over your words or have uneasy sensations in the pit of your stomach when with them?